jwplayer/applicaster-docs/language.md

 - the regions variant of the operating system, e.g `lang:all`

 Todo: check language codes and formatting
 - Roku: ISO 639-2 Code and `_` as divider.
-E.g. en_US
+E.g. `en_US`
 - Apple:  ISO 639-2 Code and `_` as divider.
-E.g. en-US
+E.g. `en-US`
 - Android: ...

 Todo: should we use tags or custom parameters?
-- Benefits of custom parameters: we can use a lookup field
+- Benefits of custom parameters: we can use a lookup field.
+This is different from the GEO solution.
+However we want to move to the JW native geo solution in Q4 or later

 ### OPTION 2: RULE APPROACH
 1. Define rules in system JW App Config / Applicaster Config
-   - Rule: NL - Included: nl-BE, nl-NL, en_US.
-Excluded: fr_FR
+   - Rule: NL - Included: `nl-BE`, `nl-NL`, `en_US`.
+   - Rule: Belgium - Inlcuded: `nl-BE`, `fr`, `fr-
-   - Rule:
+   - Rule: English - Excluded: `nl-BE`, ...
 1. Filter delivery API based on rules